Schema Markup Generators for Structured Data}

 Product Schema generators

-Almost half of shoppers start their product search by typing keywords into a search engine.
+Many shoppers begin their product search by typing keywords into a search engine.
 They might be phrases like “candle making kit” which fetches a list of product pages with Schema markup added:

 Product rich result example